kervi/kervi/README.md

 python myapp.py
 ```

-The following output shuld be displayed:
+The following output should be displayed:
 (example)
 ```
 Starting kervi application, please wait